 A more recent poll conducted on March 17 by whatscotlandthinks.org shows that voting sentiment is still against independence, with only 42% in favor of independence and 53% against.

 How did the pound react?

-Well, the pound obviously didn’t like the news that the Scottish Parliament voted to back another independence referendum, since it got slapped lower across the board.
+Well, the GBP obviously didn’t like the news that the Scottish Parliament voted to back another independence referendum, since it got slapped lower across the board.